underscoreio/shapeless-guide/src/pages/generic/lazy.md

 `Lazy` does two things:

- 1. it suppresses implicit divergence at compile time by guarding against some of the aforementioned over-defensive convergence heuristics;
+ 1. it suppresses implicit divergence at compile time by guarding against the aforementioned over-defensive convergence heuristics;

  2. it defers evaluation of the implicit parameter at runtime,